OXKernel/ascii_hex/README.md

 Expands data to 2x the original size always.

-But, this data can be compressed nicely, almost to the same compression size of that the original data compresses to.
+But, this data can be compressed nicely, almost to the same compression size that the original data compresses to.